-Living in New Westminster with one spunky and loving black and white cat plus a gentle, old grey, Julia is a representational artist whose work reflects her deep spiritual connection with the serenity of nature.
+Living in New Westminster with one spunky and loving black and white cat, Julia is a representational artist whose work reflects her deep spiritual connection with the serenity of nature.

 A poetic participant of RCLAS (The Royal City Literary Society) and past president of New West Artists (NWA), Julia paints in both watercolours and acrylics.
 A medium who gives psychic readings and creates auragraphs (pyschic artwork created especially for the sitter), she is also a Dr Bach Flower Essence consultant.

 Highlights of her painting career include: